juicedata/juicefs-csi-driver/docs/en/examples/subpath.md

 ## Using `subPath`

-The community edition and the cloud service edition are used in the same way.
+The `subPath` means that the JuiceFS CSI driver bind mount the specified subpath to the application pod.

-You can use `subPath` in PV:
+You can use `subPath` in PV as follows:

 ```yaml {21-22}
 apiVersion: v1